-How many of you have experienced, dealt with a support case, or had a customer call related to an intermittent issue?
+How many of you have troubleshot, dealt with a support case, or had a customer call related to an intermittent network issue?
 I would imagine a lot.
 Most individuals in some form of an IT-related field tend to be more analytically minded.
 With an analytical mind, we often think that if it keeps happening, we must be able to repeat it.
 In most instances, you’re right.
 However, as I’ve been doing various forms of IT work for nearly twenty years, I can assure you that this isn’t always the case.

 NetBrain allowed us to pinpoint the issue and have somewhere to start.
 Solving any problem requires understanding the problem, and without NetBrain, I’m not sure we would have been so quick to understand where to begin.